rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Spell Scrolls.md

 ## Buying Spell Scrolls

-In general, Spell Scrolls sold by merchants and other casters cost ~10gp per tier
+In general, Spell Scrolls sold by merchants and other casters cost ~10gp per tier. idea: change to like $circle*tier*5gp$, so a tier 2 darkness (circle 1) would cost 10gp, a tier 2 hold person (circle 2) would cost 20gp and a tier 4 fireball (circle 3) would cost 120gp.

 OBS: maybe make it be different checks instead of all Arcana?

+## Working with item levels.
+The level of an item would be equal to the spell's circle (then you can have characters having access to higher spells as a consumable, but not having lv1's casting wish).